 You must take your time and hire the right lawyer for your case.
 A good divorce lawyer can fan the flames and provide a calm and constructive perspective.

 You should at least understand why you are hiring a lawyer.
 Is it to fight against your spouse in court, or to help you and your spouse work out an agreement together?
 They are different and demand lawyers to take varying approaches.

 You should also make sure you ask your lawyers questions such as:

 Lawyers are trained to argue zealously for their clients, so you should make sure how you want your lawyer to go about your case at the outset.

 If you have decided to settle the case with your spouse, you might want to check out our divorce settlement agreement template.

 It is obviously great if you and your spouse can agree on all the terms of the divorce.
-However, it might still be wise to have a lawyer at least look through the agreement and ensure it has been made on fair grounds, without unfair treatment of any party.
+However, it might still be wise to have a lawyer at least look through the custody agreement and any other relevant agreements, and to ensure that these documents have been made on fair grounds without unfair treatment of any party.
 The lawyer can also make sure that whatever is agreed upon has a high likelihood of being approved by the court.

 There are also alternative options to hiring a divorce lawyer to represent your whole case.
 Here are some examples of those options:

-Hiring a lawyer only to work on certain areas of the case is called limited-scope representation.
+Hiring a lawyer only to work on certain case areas is called limited-scope representation.
 This is more cost-effective than hiring a lawyer to represent your whole case and is particularly useful if you know you will be able to do parts of it yourself.

 Collaborative Practice: Instead of going through the whole court proceeding, a party can opt for collaborative practice, an alternative and voluntary dispute resolution.
 Spouses and their lawyers do not litigate but settle the case.